Pad\'e Approximant Neural Networks for Enhanced Electric Motor Fault Diagnosis Using Vibration and Acoustic Data: Methods

-If we interpret the coefficients \( a_m \) and \( b_n \) as kernels in a convolution operation, with \( a_0 \) representing the bias, this formulation corresponds to the following Padé neuron model:
+This idea of embedding trainable Padé approximants into the network structure naturally motivates the use of PAONs in PadéNets, where the polynomial ratio formulation is incorporated directly into the neuron instead of the activation function.
+If we interpret the coefficients \( a_m \) and \( b_n \) as kernels in a convolution operation, with \( a_0 \) representing the bias, the \( k^\text{th} \) input feature map in the \( l^\text{th} \) Padé layer can be expressed as:

-where \( w_{pm} \) and \( w_{qn} \) represent the 1D convolutional filters for the numerator and denominator, respectively, associated with the input orders \( m \) and \( n \).
-Additionally, \( w_{p0} \) serves as the bias term in the numerator.
+where $\mathbf{y}_i^{(l-1)} \in \mathbb{R}^M$ is the $i^\text{th}$ output feature map from the $(l-1)^\text{th}$ layer, $\mathbf{w}_{pm,ik}^{(l)},\, \mathbf{w}_{qn,ik}^{(l)} \in \mathbb{R}^K$ are the numerator and denominator kernels corresponding to polynomial orders $m$ and $n$, respectively, with $i$ indexing the output feature map from layer $l-1$ and $k$ indexing the input feature map in layer $l$. $w_{p0,k}^{(l)}$ is the bias term, and $\ast$ denotes 1D convolution.
 One important consideration with this neuron model is that the denominator can potentially become zero or approach to zero throughout training.
 To mathematically ensure that the denominator remains nonzero, several variants of the Padé neurons have been proposed \citep{Pade}.
 In this study, we adopt the first variant, which involves taking the absolute value of each term in the denominator to guarantee that each element in the numerator is divided by a value greater than or equal to one.
 Therefore, we can express the equation for this variant as follows:

 Each kernel element in a Padé neuron adapts independently, allowing each weight group to learn its own specific Padé approximation.
 This self-adjustment enhances the model's nonlinearity by integrating higher-order features in both the numerator and denominator of the approximation.
 Additionally, as the Padé neuron is expressed as a ratio of polynomials, it provides greater stability, even with higher-order approximations.
-Thus, there is no need to restrict its output using bounded activation functions like \texttt{tanh}.
+When the numerator and denominator degrees are comparable, the PAON’s rational form maintains training stability even with unbounded activation functions.